BCDevOps/devops-platform-workshops/101-lab/content/04_configuring_deployments.md

 # Exploring Deployment Options
-Additional actions are available to edit your deployment configuration.
+Additional actions are available to edit your deployment.
 Review and explore;
   - Resource Limits
   - Replicas